General accessor function for RLum-class objects

 - null.rm

-logical (with default): remove empty and
+logical (with default): whether empty and

 NULL